Labour Friends of Palestine and the Middle East: History

 Labour Friends of Palestine and the Middle East (LFPME) was established in 2009 by Sara Apps, Michelle Harris, Phyllis Starkey MP, Mark McDonald, Richard Burden MP and Martin Linton MP, at the prompting of Gerald Kaufman, an MP long involved in Palestinian affairs.

 LFPME was involved in promoting the 13 October 2014 House of Commons non-binding resolution, passed by 274 to 12, for the United Kingdom to recognise the State of Palestine alongside Israel.

 LFPME was re-established as a company limited by guarantee in 2023.

 Prior to 2018, LFPME was chaired by Grahame Morris MP with vice-chair Andy Slaughter MP.
-From 2018 to 2020, it was chaired by the MP Lisa Nandy, and then by Julie Elliott until she stood down from parliament in 2024.
+From 2018 to 2020, it was chaired by the MP Lisa Nandy, under whom it experienced a decline in activity.
+From 2020 it was chaired by Julie Elliott until she stood down from parliament in 2024.
 In 2025, Sarah Owen MP and Andrew Pakes MP became co-chairs.
 The late Jo Cox was a supporter, and so is former Labour leader Jeremy Corbyn.